Harold Castro Player Props: Rockies vs. Athletics

 Harold Castro At The Plate

-- He has hit a home run in one of 69 games, and in 0.5% of his plate appearances.
+- He has homered in one of 70 games, and in 0.5% of his plate appearances.

-- Castro has driven in a run in 17 games this year (24.6%), including seven games with more than one RBI (10.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Castro has driven home a run in 17 games this season (24.3%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.